 - Irish General Work Permit: This work permit is valid for non-EU citizens who want to work in Ireland.
 It is applicable for two years.
 A non-EU citizen with a valid job offer in Ireland is eligible to apply for this permit.
 This work permit is provided to students who have completed their degree from Irish universities and have a valid job offer.

 Step 4: Extend the Work Visa

 One of the essential requirements to get PR in Ireland after study is extending the General Work Permit and Critical Skills Employment Permit up to three years after the expiry of the initial time limit.
-Extension of work visa will enable overseas citizens complete 5 years in Ireland.
+Extension of work visa will enable overseas citizens to complete 5 years in Ireland.

 Step 5: Apply for Permanent Residency

 To apply for permanent residency in Ireland after study, non-EU citizens must have stayed in the island nation for at least 5 years.
 This time duration includes course duration and work duration in Ireland.
 For instance, if the course duration is 2 years and the work permit time limit is 2 years, then a non-EU citizen must apply for a 1-year extension to be eligible for an Ireland PR.
 This clause is applicable to Irish General Work Permit holders.

 After receiving a PR from the government of Ireland, non-EU citizens are not required to apply for work permit renewals in the future.
 After submission of the PR application and required documents, the Ireland government usually takes 6 to 8 months to process the PR visa, which is valid for 5 years.
 A PR visa can be renewed after 5 years or non-EU citizens can apply for citizenship after this time period.

 Listed below are some of the eligibility requirements to obtain a PR in Ireland after study: